mwylerCH/MultiFastaReduceR/README.md

 # MultiFastaDemultiplexer

-Protein Sequence from annotation often contain multiple gene version for the same locus.
+CDS or protein fasta files from annotation often contain multiple gene version for the same locus.
 For various application only one single gene model is needed.
 MultiFastaDemultiplexer subsets a input fasta and keeps only the longest annotated sequence.

 Usage
 ---------------